Omnichannel retailing: The promise and pitfalls

 Consider this section your inspo board on Pinterest for potential “omnichannel” recipes, frameworks, or ideas that can be adapted for your use.
 And remember, you can find hundreds of personalization examples here, including those that span channels and touchpoints.

 Sephora has long been a pioneer in personalization and omnichannel retailing, creating its robust omnichannel loyalty program, Beauty Insider in 2007 back when most retailers thought the future was QR codes.

 In the decade since, Sephora has been a paragon of omnichannel innovation, introducing Color IQ, Sephora Play! and a 3D augmented reality app to let shoppers “try on” makeup at home before entering the store.

 The queen of cosmetics continues to set the standard for omnichannel, crafting online and mobile experiences that capture the magic and convenience of a Sephora store.

 Hands down, the most ambitious omnichannel initiative of the year goes to West Elm for creating an AI tool that can scan my Pinterest board and learn my aesthetic in seconds to recommend the perfect couch.

-Led by VP of Innovation Luke Chatelain in partnership with Clarifai, the Pinterest Style Finder overcomes many of the traditional pitfalls in omnichannel retailing, notably that it can recommend products based on your current tastes without relying solely on browsing and buying history.
+Led by its VP of Innovation and in partnership with Clarifai, the Pinterest Style Finder overcomes many of the traditional pitfalls in omnichannel retailing, notably that it can recommend products based on your current tastes without relying solely on browsing and buying history.